aesthetic-suite/framework/docs/tokens.md

 Design tokens are reusable, flexible, and scalable variables and mixins that are derived from a design system's language and themes.
 They enable teams to work cross-platform, across different implementations, libraries, and programming languages, by offering true interoperability.
+You can imagine tokens as the implementation to the design system's specification.

 ## Resources